Commonwealth Consolidated Acts

 Outline of this Act

 This Act sets out the federal rules of evidence.
-Generally speaking, the Act applies to proceedings in federal courts and ACT courts (see section 4), but some provisions extend beyond such proceedings (see Note 2 to subsection 4(1)).
+Generally speaking, the Act applies to proceedings in federal courts (see section 4), but some provisions extend beyond such proceedings (see Note 2 to subsection 4(1)).

 Chapter 2 is about how evidence is adduced in proceedings.